skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/ins_instant_transfer.md

 **Money that is tied up in processing or in a bank vault can cause a liquidity crisis.**

-Our curent cash settlement system is too slow.
+Our current cash settlement system is too slow.
 In our new system money will need to change hands quickly.

-Bitcoin and other 'proof' systems require a settlment time.
+Bitcoin and other 'proof' systems require a settlement time.
 If our system can outperform that system it will have an advantage in adoption

 Therefore: